-The commission asked architect John Russell Pope to submit a design.
-This action drew considerable objections from many sources because no nationwide competition was held to ensure that the most deserving party would win.
-The National Competitions Committee for Architecture felt this act went against every democratic ideal Thomas Jefferson represented.
-Despite this, plans went forward.

-Pope decided the most fitting style would be the design Jefferson had favored at both his Virginia home, Monticello, and at the University of Virginia.
-It would be a circular, domed design based on the Pantheon in Rome, which Jefferson believed to be a perfect model of a circular building.
-In 1936, Pope submitted his grandiose Pantheon design to the commission.
-After significant consideration, the memorial design was accepted.
+The commission asked architect John Russell Pope to submit a design, which drew considerable objections because no nationwide design competition was held.
+The National Competitions Committee for Architecture felt this was a violation of the democratic ideals Jefferson represented.
+Pope decided the most fitting style would be the design Jefferson had favored at his Virginia home, Monticello, and at the University of Virginia.
+It would be based on the Pantheon in Rome, which Jefferson believed to be a perfect model of a circular building.
+In 1936, Pope submitted his grandiose design to the commission.
+After significant consideration, it was accepted.